 Steering Committee Intervention in Natural Hazards (LAINAT)

-The Federal Office for the Environment, MeteoSchweiz, the Federal Office for Civil Protection, the Swiss Federal Institute for Forest, Snow and Landscape Research WSL with the WSL Institute for Snow and Avalanche Research SLF and the Swiss Seismological Service have joined forces in the Steering Committee Intervention in Natural Hazards (LAINAT).
+The Federal Office for the Environment, MeteoSchweiz, the Federal Office for Civil Protection, the Swiss Federal Institute for Forest, Snow and Landscape Research WSL with the WSL Institute for Snow and Avalanche Research SLF, the Swiss Seismological Service and the Federal Office of Topography swisstopo have joined forces in the Steering Committee Intervention in Natural Hazards (LAINAT).
 The secretariat for the Common Information Platform for Natural Hazards (GIN) is attached to the LAINAT secretariat.

 Swiss Federal Office for Civil Protection FOCP